-Queen Mary is proud of its ongoing relationship with Advanced HE (formerly the Leadership Foundation for Higher Education), and is again participating in the Aurora Programme for 2019/2020.
+Queen Mary is proud of its ongoing relationship with Advance HE and is again participating in Aurora 2021.

 What is Aurora?

-As part of our core values, QMUL believes in supporting our female staff, both academic and professional services, to achieve their best potential and become future leaders at the university.
+As part of our core values, we believe in supporting women, working across academic and professional services to achieve their best potential and become future leaders at the university.

-Aurora Leadership programme 2019/2020 – Developing women leaders at QMUL
+Aurora Leadership programme 2021: Developing women leaders at Queen Mary

-Participation in the programme will involve attending a series of development days and action learning sets, as well as participating in projects or assignments at QMUL which will build their leadership skills.
+Participation in the programme will involve attending a series of development days and action learning sets, as well as participating in projects or assignments at Queen Mary which will build their leadership skills.

 Who can apply?

-Aurora is for women up to and including senior lecturer level or the professional services equivalent working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.
+Aurora is for staff who identify as women, up to and including senior lecturer level or the professional services equivalent (Grade 7) working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.

-Participants should have the endorsement of their institution (either their Aurora Champion, Human Resource department or line manager) and be committed to developing and enhancing their career.
+Participants should have the endorsement of their line manager and be committed to developing and enhancing their career.

 Participants will be asked to: